RoboticsIIITH/summer-sessions-2019/README.md

 ## Schedule
 >All the course materials(slides/references) will be updated in this section after every class.
->For any querries and discussions refer to [issues](https://github.com/iiith-rrc/summer-sessions-2019/issues) page.
+>For any queries and discussions refer to the [issues](https://github.com/iiith-rrc/summer-sessions-2019/issues) page.

 |  Date  |       Topic       |  Presenter     |        Material       |     Additional Reading     |
 |:------:|:-----------------:|:-----------:|:---------------------:|:--------------------------:|